ahadsts9901/typescript-to-javascript-setup/README.md

 - src - index.ts
 - dist - index.js

-### Search "outDir", unComment and replace it with this
+### Search "outDir" in tsconfig.json , unComment and replace it with this

     "outDir": "./dist",